 About every 6 months or so races were held for drivers that had passed the course.
 The Elva never lived at Brands Hatch.
 It was based at Speedwells, Golders Green.
 I now live in Spain, as does Lianne.
 We see each other

 about once a week.
 She still looks quite stunning.
 I have a self-contained studio apartment at my villa.
 At the bottom of the pool is the outline of an F-1 car with Mansells big red 5 on the front.”
+(Sadly

-He says that the colours used on the Radio London cars were Ford ‘Roman Purple’ and Rootes ‘Moonstone White’.
+He said that the colours used on the Radio London cars were Ford ‘Roman Purple’ and Rootes ‘Moonstone White’.
 He also said that “the BMW engine was by Frank Webb at Nerus Engineering, Rye, around

 the corner from Elva.”